 Some common concerns confronting students include stress, social anxiety, depression, low self-esteem, roommate and romantic concerns, self-defeating behaviors, academic problems, substance abuse, sexual orientation and decision-making dilemmas.
 Counseling can help address and resolve these issues.
 It offers an opportunity to talk with a professional who can help one learn new skills and ways of looking at situations so that you will be more capable of solving problems on your own.

 Below is a list of common reasons why students use the Counseling Center:

 • The Counseling Center is a place to benefit from professional counselors, free of charge.

 • Counselors help one feel comfortable in talking about personal matters.

 • Counseling is confidential.

 Initiating counseling and remaining in counseling is voluntary.
 No information is released to anyone without your prior written consent.
-If you would like to see a counselor, please call (914) 251-6390 or stop by the Counseling Center in the, The Mod on Lincoln Avenue across from the Campus Center North parking lot (N2).
+If you would like to see a counselor, please call (914) 251-6390 or stop by the Counseling Center located on the Basement Level of the Humanities Building on Lincoln Avenue across from the S2 parking lot.
 If you feel uncertain about whether counseling is for you, we hope you will make an appointment for an introductory meeting to discuss your reservations with a counselor.